revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Advance.md

 <blockquote>

-- Reflection is the process of describing the metadata of types, methods, and fields in a code.
-The namespace System.
+- Reflection is the process of describing the metadata of types, methods, and fields in a code.The namespace System.
 - Reflection enables us to obtain data about the loaded assemblies, and the elements within them like classes, methods, and value types.

 </blockquote>